What is a concussion?

 What Is Second Impact Syndrome?

-SSecond Impact syndrome is when a person suffers a second concussion before the first concussion has healed.
+Second Impact Syndrome is when a person suffers a second concussion before the first concussion has healed.
 This is even more important in persons under 25 years old as their brain is still developing and more easily re-injured and more vulnerable.
 If you return to a sport or activity too soon or suffer a second concussion a different way while still going through the healing from the first concussion, you are at risk of coma and possible death.
 It is particularly important that the return to a sport and activity in youths be managed responsibly by experienced health care providers.

 Can A Concussion Last Longer Than 1 To 3 months?